silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 instructions to perform.

-First notice how we improved the difficult task of writing in machine code by using a program which translates a simpler style of writing into machine code for us.
+First notice how we improved the difficult task of writing in machine code by using a program which translates a more understandable style of writing into machine code for us.
 That word "translate" is especially appropriate here because we can think of machine code as the "language" of CPUs whereas assembly is a "language" for humans.
 Like normal languages, we can express similar ideas in both machine code and assembly and translate between them in order for humans to "communicate" these ideas to the CPU.

 So to further improve on our program creation process, we can use an even _more_ understandable language and a program which translates _that_ language into